 You’ll have a 12-pound counterweight and counterweight bar which is easily locked in place with a hand-tightened thumbscrew.
 Celestron provides additional counterweights which are available for purchase from their website and can make it easy to rebalance your scope if you have heavy accessories added on.

-- NexStar+ Hand Control is compatible with all altazimuth (AZ) NexStar telescopes
+- Compatible with all altazimuth (AZ) NexStar telescopes

 The NexStar+ computerized hand controller operate all of this.
 It can have programmed language settings up to five different languages such as: